sovdeeth/skript-particle/README.md

    - Dynamically change data within shape (gradients)
    - Fill in shapes
    - Options for who sees the particle (player specific)
+ - Custom Shapes (use new structure API)
+   - compose of other shapes
+   - save particle data
+   - Basically allows you to compose a complex shape with a basic structure and call it with one line
+ - Animation
+   - Ability to stretch out drawing a shape over a timespan
+   - Ability to continuously draw a shape for a timespan
+   - Set up a pre-made animation in a custom structure, play back with one draw call

  ## Syntax
  Currently, there are only a few syntaxes in Skript-Particle.
 Circles, Lines, rotation expressions, and the draw effect.